 Maybe you read some of my rantings on grown men and instructions.
 But, here, it was I who end up missing step in an installation.
 It resulted in a wicked vibration in our new front load washer.

 The first time we fired up our new Frigidaire Affinity washer — despite logic, I let it in, a little bit of despair.
 You see, after that first wash, it, the washing machine, ended up about 12 inches from its original location.
-My thought — maybe these machines really do require a perfectly level floor.
-The machine, at the time of install, was perfectly level, I assured it — the floor, on the other hand, was not.
+My thought — maybe these machines really do require a perfectly level floor?
+The machine, at the time of install, was perfectly level.

 My efforts did do a little something.
 And with me as spotter that load actually finished.
-But what the f. . . .
+But what the f*ck!
 I told my wife I was going to have to look into it.
 And this really wasn’t what she wanted to hear.

-The internet is community (or something like that)
+The Internet is Community of Learning (or something like that)

 Fortunately, this phenomenon, possessed washing machines, is well documented.
-And it didn’t take me long to find the solution that most individuals have chosen, with marginal success: Anti-vibration pads or mats (like these: http://www.gviinc.net/).
+And it didn’t take me long to find the solution that most individuals have chosen, with marginal success: Anti-vibration pads or mats (like these).

 But on further reading, and having already re-visited the installation instructions, I found this — a well written lick that I choose now to re-post here:

 . . .
 Having sold our older home, where we used the same trusty Kenmore top-loading washer for 25 years, I bought a very cool Frigidaire Affinity W/D front-loader set . . . .

 I did not read instructions, because men don’t need to read instructions.
 Big yellow tags on the back of the washer?
 That’s for simpletons.
 And women.
 Us men just plow ahead, even 50 miles and 14 turns after we know darn well we’re lost.
 No map…maps are for wusses.